finbourne/lusid-sdk-java/sdk/docs/TransactionConfigurationApi.md

     TransactionConfigurationApi apiInstance = new TransactionConfigurationApi(defaultClient);
     String source = "source_example"; // String | The source that the type is in String type = "type_example"; // String | One of the type's aliases
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the transaction configuration.
 Defaults to returning the latest version of the transaction configuration type if not specified
     String scope = "default"; // String | The scope in which the transaction types exists.
 When not supplied the scope is 'default'. try {
-      TransactionType result = apiInstance.getTransactionType(source, type, asAt, scope);
+      TransactionType result = apiInstance.getTransactionType(source, type)
+            .asAt(asAt)
+            .scope(scope)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionConfigurationApi#getTransactionType");